NotNolt/2009Scape/selfhosting.md

 In a terminal, enter both the Management-Server and Server folders and run `gradle build`

 #### Optional: setting the server ip address for non-local servers
-In Client/src/main/java/org/runite/Configurations.java set LOCAL_MS and LOCAL_SERVER to false
+In jagex.Client/src/main/java/org/runite/Configurations.java set LOCAL_MS and LOCAL_SERVER to false

-In Client/src/main/java/org/runite/Client.java set PUBLIC_IP_ADDRESS to your server's ip address
+In jagex.Client/src/main/java/org/runite/jagex.Client.java set PUBLIC_IP_ADDRESS to your server's ip address

 ## Building the client:
-In a terminal, enter the Client folder and run `gradle build`
+In a terminal, enter the jagex.Client folder and run `gradle build`

 ## Installing the databases: